ciph-io/ciph-core/doc/ecosystem.md

 Users can easily jump back and forth between the global chat view and the chat thread for any particular content container.

-Users can block messages from any other user id and/or IP address
+## Anons

+Anonymous clients that are not logged in to a registered user account are identified by an 8byte hex `anon id` derived from the users IP address.

+The `anon id` is used for tracking free data usage and for blocking users in chat.

+Client IP addresses are never stored.

+Anon ids are not necessarily unique to IP addresses and it is possible that different IP addresses will have the same anon id in rare cases.

 ## Users

-Users in the Ciph system are identified by a 128bit (32byte hex) random id.
+Users in the Ciph system are identified by a 128bit (32byte hex) id.

 ### Registration